jl-3586/jiefei-porfolio/README.md

 # 🗺 Jiefei's Portfolio

 Welcome to my data portfolio!
-This repository showcases some of the projects I've worked on in data engineering, machine learning, and analytics.
+This repository showcases some of the projects I've worked on in data analytics, visualizations, engineering, and machine learning tools.

 ## Table of Contents
 - [Data Visualization](data-visualization)